bml-research/data_analysis_bml/excel/excel_02_data_import.md

 |![Data loaded](./pics_02_data_import/17.png)
 *<sub>Figure 17: Result of the import.</sub>*

-After formatting the dataset in a table you can start your analysis (preferrentially on a separate worksheet).
+After formatting the dataset in a table you can start your analysis (preferentially on a separate worksheet).

 |![Data loaded](./pics_02_data_import/18.png)
 *<sub>Figure 18: Data in a table format.</sub>*